MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex1_Compliance_Manager.md

 1. On the top right of the **Use default DLP policies for US Gramm Leach Bliley Act** improvement action page, select **Save** to save all changes made to this improvement action.

+1. Sign out of Joni Sherman's account by selecting the user image in the upper right corner and select **Sign out**.

 You have successfully updated the improvement action.